shybovycha/shybovycha.github.io/_posts/2016-03-22-writing-fast-and-beautiful-code-with-c-and-d.markdown

 for your program, you'd rather use something like Java.
 But I didn't manage to run OpenCV in Java =P

 So I decided to write my code in C++.
-Yeah, tough solution...
-And in some time I saw why it was not the best one: my architecture was too bold *(435 LOC)* and it didn't even contained four method implementations!
+Yeah, tough decision...
+After spending some time implementing that, I understood why it was not the best decision: my solution was too heavy *(435 LOC)* and it didn't even contained four major method' implementations!

 Then I sit back and thought: *"Couldn't I use C++ for video/image reading only?
 And write the rest of the code in a more OOP-friendly language?"*.
-And that's when I started looking for a language with nice syntax and OOP features *(like interfaces, short array syntax, tuples/maps, etc.)* and found D.
+And that's when I started looking for a language with nice syntax and OOP features *(like interfaces, short array syntax, tuples/maps, etc.)* and found D language.

-I've been looking at D since loooong time ago, but actually never tried it for writing anything more complex than a *"Hello, World!"*. *"That's my star time!"* - is what I thought.
+I've been looking at D a very long time ago, but had never actually tried it for writing anything more complex than a *"Hello, World!"*  program. *"That's my star time!"* - I thought.

-My idea was:
+My idea was to:

 1. create small C++ library for video IO
-2. create D program, using that C++ library to read and process video
+2. create D program, which processes video, read using that C++ library

 D offeres nice C++ interop, except it requires you to define classes/functions signatures you are importing from C++.
-That was not a big deal for me since I had no huge classes written yet.
+That was not a big deal for me since I had no complex classes written yet.

 <!--more-->

 ## First steps

-Standard example from D website works like a charm:
+Standard example from a tutorial on D website works like a charm:

-*C++ code:*
+`cpp_lib.cpp`:

 {% highlight cpp %}
 #include <iostream>